 Today there is a plethora of CSR activities ranging from philanthropy, pet projects, public propaganda or public relations to environmental and sustainability initiatives.
 The problem with many of these types of CSR activities is that they focus narrowly on only one group of benefits - benefits to business, society, or environment - and not all three simultaneously.
 A philanthropy initiative, for example, often confers most benefits on society, with little or no tangible benefits to business or the environment.
-A public propaganda or public relation initiative, on the other hand, focuses purely on building the reputation of the organisation, with little or no real benefits to the environment or society.
-Pet projects that reflect specific interests of individual senior executives or board members, often do not offer benefits to society, the business, nor the environment.
+A public propaganda or public relation initiative, on the other hand, focuses purely executives or board members, often do not offer benefits to society, the business, nor the environment.
 Some of these pet projects end up becoming unsustainable 'white elephant' projects when the senior executive has left the organisation or the interest has shifted.
 CSR activities comprising only environmental and sustainability initiatives are often driven purely by the need to meet minimum regulatory requirements.